“Morning Rituals” Section Overview

 Meditation: some people think of “meditation” as some sort of esoteric Eastern practice.
 In its simplified form, meditation just means quieting and focusing the mind.
 What I’m referring to here is to just take some time to sit comfortably, and let your mind quiet down.

 One of the best ways to do that, is to focus your attention on the rising and falling of your abdomen as you breathe.
 By the way, keep in mind that you can do this anytime during your day when things get hectic.
+I talk more about how to do meditation in the Personal Growth section of this course.

 https://www.youtube.com/watch?v=Di5Ua44iuXc (Donna Eden)